Money Trees

 "Money Trees" is a song by American rapper Kendrick Lamar, taken from his major label debut studio album Good Kid, M.A.A.D City (2012).
-The song, which appears as the fifth track on the album, features a guest appearance from his Black Hippy cohort, fellow American rapper Jay Rock.
-The song, produced by DJ Dahi, entered the Billboard Bubbling Under Hot 100 chart at number 19 due to high downloads, following the album's release.
-The song, mixed by Top Dawg engineer Derek "MixedByAli" Ali, features background vocals from American singer Anna Wise of Sonnymoon.
-Money Trees samples the Beach House song "Silver Soul," from their 2010 album Teen Dream, as well as vocals from Kendrick’s "Cartoon and Cereal" and interpolates lyrics from E-40’s "Big Ballin’ With My Homies".
+The song, which appears as the fifth track on the album, features a guest appearance from his Black Hippy cohort, fellow American rapper Jay Rock, and was produced by DJ Dahi.
+It entered the Billboard Bubbling Under Hot 100 chart at number 19 due to high downloads, following the album's release.
+The song, mixed by Top Dawg engineer Derek "MixedByAIi" Ali, features background vocals from American singer Anna Wise of Sonnymoon.
+Money Trees samples the 2010 song "Silver Soul" by Beach House, as well as vocals from Lamar's "Cartoon and Cereal" and interpolates lyrics from E-40's "Big Ballin' With My Homies".

 On June 2, 2015, Jay Rock released the sequel "Money Trees Deuce" as a solo record with no feature from Kendrick Lamar.

 Background

 "Money Trees" follows the storyline of Good Kid, M.A.A.D City, as Kendrick Lamar reassesses what happened so far in the story.
 He talks about having sex with his love interest Sherane and going to tell his friends about it.
 He also assesses his current situation in his hometown Compton, California and reflecting on the immortalization of his uncle after he was shot.
-At the end of the track Lamar's mom calls him again and asks him to bring her car back, a recurring theme of the story.
-His dad has forgotten about the Domino's pizza he wanted by now, suggesting that Lamar "has been out of the house for a while, driving around and trying to figure his life out, having just been attacked outside Sherane’s house."
+At the end of the track, Lamar's mom calls him again and asks him to bring her car back, a recurring theme of the story.
+His dad has forgotten about the dominoes he wanted by now, suggesting that Lamar "has been out of the house for a while, driving around and trying to figure his life out, having just been attacked outside Sherane's house".

 Music video

 On August 28, 2013, Taj Stansberry revealed that he had begun to shoot a music video with Lamar and Jay Rock for "Money Trees".
 Stansberry, who called the song his favorite song on the album, said upon getting the job to come up with a treatment for the video that was due in a day, he dropped everything right then, and created a website for the idea to present to Lamar.
-He added: "I started literally at 9 in the morning and finished at 9 at night."
+He added: "I started literally at 9 in the morning and finished at 9 at night".
+The video remains unreleased.

 Live performances

 Lamar performed "Money Trees", alongside Jay Rock at the BET Experience concert at the Staples Center in Los Angeles.
 The duo also frequently performed the track on Lamar's Good Kid, m.A.A.d city world tour and at the 2013 South by Southwest music festival.
 On October 15, 2013, Lamar and Jay Rock performed "Money Trees" at the 2013 BET Hip Hop Awards.
 On July 4, 2016, Lamar performed "Money Trees" at President Obama's Fourth of July BBQ.
+On June 19, 2024, during the Pop Out show at the Kia Forum, Lamar performed the first verse of the song, and had Jay Rock raised from the floor to perform his verse.